The store will not work correctly in the case when cookies are disabled.

-Loading ramps can be perilous places for forklift operation.
-So it's no surprise that the Occupational Safety & Health Administration (OSHA) has quite a bit to say on the topic.
-Much of their advice is common sense, but it never hurts to have a refresher and a checklist of requirements for investing in dock ramps.
+Loading ramps can be dangerous places, so it's no surprise that the Occupational Safety & Health Administration (OSHA) has a lot to say about them.
+Much of OSHA’s advice is common sense, but it never hurts to have a refresher on how to drive a forklift on a ramp — plus a checklist of safety requirements for dock ramps themselves.

-Some of the more general requirements address ensuring a slow, controlled ascent or descent on the ramp.
-Here are a few specific requirements:
+Some of OSHA’s general requirements help to ensure a slow, controlled ascent or descent on the ramp.
+Here are a few specific OSHA standards related to driving forklifts on a grade:

-A good forklift ramp will help you meet all of these requirements and, in turn, keep forklift operators safe and in-control of their heavy loads.
+Of course, these best practices are only half of the safety equation.
+You also need forklift ramps that meet OSHA’s requirements and, in turn, keep forklift operators safe and in-control of their heavy loads.

 Choosing Dock Ramps That Comply With OSHA Requirements